 MILLENNIUM DEVELOPMENT GOALS

-The WTO and the Sustainable Development Goals
+The WTO and the Millennium Development Goals

 The United Nations Millennium Development Goals (MDGs) are eight international development goals that all 192 members and a number of international organizations have agreed to achieve by the year 2015 to end poverty.
 They include reducing extreme poverty, reducing child mortality rates, fighting disease epidemics, such as HIV/AIDS, and creating a global partnership for development.

 The main goal that concerns the WTO is MDG 8, building a global partnership for development.
 More precisely, the WTO promotes better market access for exports originating from least-developed and developing countries, under the objectives 8.6 and 8.7 dealing duty free and preferential tariffs.
 However, WTO activities are also relevant to other goals, such as MDG 1, whose aim is to eradicate extreme poverty and hunger.
 In fact, the MDGs cannot be seen in isolation: they are all interconnected.